El Dorado County Fair Information

 5. Fair entry forms with required club and/or project leader signatures must be submitted by the member to the fair office by the deadline stated in the fair premium book.

-6. Members must abide by rules governing participation at the El Dorado County Fair and/or other qualifying fairs are as stated in the respective premium books.
+6. Members must abide by rules governing participation at the El Dorado County Fair and/or other qualifying fairs are as stated in the respective Entry Guide.

 Animal Science Project Policies